GuruMedi7ation/palvelinten_hallinta/h2-infra-as-code.md

 That was very cool!
 I look forwards to creating dynamic content in the future!

 ## X)) Last but not least - we'll summarize some text as concisely as we can.

+- You can run scripts on Vagrant to have your VMs ready to go as soon as they are up.
+- You can control computes behind NAT, Firewalls and behind unknown addresses using Salt, which is very cool.
+- Remember to use Salt to achieve idempotency, and remember to keep your /srv/Salt/-directory in order ( Something I forgot! )